 Halo Trust to double staff in Ukraine as it faces ‘epochal’ mine clearance

-The world’s largest demining charity said landmines are being used by Russia on an ‘extraordinary scale’.
+World’s largest demining charity says landmines are being used by Russia on an ‘extraordinary scale’

 The world’s largest demining charity, the Halo Trust, is doubling its staff in Ukraine this year as it faces an “epochal” challenge to clear liberated areas of explosives.